 Costs are per person depending on cabin type, single, double, or triple occupancy, not including airfare.
 See Included and Not Included sections for more details.

-We reserve the right to charge for cost increases that occur between when we set tour prices and the date of travel, for example, changes due to the cost of lodging and transportation.
-If you are a single traveler and you desire, we will find a roommate for you.
-If we cannot find you a roommate, we will not charge you a single supplement.
-Single rooms are subject to availability.
+If you are a single traveler, we will find a roommate for you, but if we cannot find you a roommate, we will not charge you a single supplement.

 |Payment ||Due Date ||Amount Per Person |